Managing Risk & Change in Information Technology Projects

 Through a very interactive seminar combining lecture and workshops, participants will gain a much better idea of how best to deal with key risks on I.T. projects using both Agile approaches and traditional approaches.

-• Types of projects and types of risks are good candidates for using Traditional (Waterfall) approaches
+- The types of projects and types of risks that are good candidates for using traditional (Waterfall) approaches

 Double Tree Hotel